Wealth Inequality and Power Dynamics in Philanthropy

 So, What’s the Real Issue?

-At its heart, the debate isn’t about whether philanthropy is good or bad.
+At its heart, the debate isn’t about whether large-scale philanthropy is good or bad.
 It’s about balance.
 How do we keep the good while minimizing the risks?

 For Fundraisers: